 Chamonix – For the Tour du Mont Blanc, it’s best to fly to Geneva, and we’ll arrange your transfer to Chamonix, the world-famous resort and mountaineering center at the foot of Mont Blanc.

 Enjoy the ambiance of this beautiful village with impressive views of Mont Blanc.
 Stay in a comfortable hotel in town.
+Dinner will be included in a local restaurant.

 les Contamines – Leaving Chamonix, your Mont Blanc circuit starts with a cablecar above the scenic Voza pass to the lovely Bionnassay valley, a wooded region with impressive glaciers and waterfalls, and capped by blinding peaks.